DerekSelander/dsdump/docs/index.md

 If you clicked on the above link, that's a little hard on the eyes, right?
 Figuring out the offsets for C++ classes can be a pain the ass due to inheritance.
 Fortunately, [Scott Knight](https://twitter.com/sdotknight) provides an *excellent* [article](https://knight.sc/reverse%20engineering/2019/07/17/swift-metadata.html) with simplified C struct offsets.
 If you're interested in the Swift layouts, I'd strongly suggest you read Scott's work, since Scott does a much better job explaining all the Swift struct layouts.
 So instead of focusing on all the different structs like Scott, I'll do a deep dive into one struct layout: the layout for Swift classes.

-Here's the simplified layout for a class in Swift 5
+Here's the simplified layout for a Swift class in Swift 5

 ```c
 struct NominalClassDescriptor {